Accessibility Tools

 Dear Mayor Elisabeth Blanik!

-2 years ago we came to Lienz through the fantastic sports car meeting Feuer am Asphalt.
+2 years ago we came to Lienz through the fantastic sports car meeting Fire on the Asphalt.

-There we met very nice people and got to know the beautiful region.
+There we met very great people and got to know the beautiful region.

 This fascinated us so much that the 3-day sports car event has become a fixed part of our annual vacation.
-Our first arrival through the Felbertauern tunnel and the breathtaking landscape already thrilled us before the meeting.
+Our first journey through the Felbertauern Tunnel and the breathtaking landscape already thrilled us before the meeting.

-Through the trips in the region, e.g. to Lake Weissensee, Pustertal High Road, we have learned to love and appreciate the landscape, which has made us eager for more.
+Through the tours in the region, e.g. to Lake Weissensee, Pustertal High Road, we have learned to love and appreciate the landscape, which has made us eager for more.

 Claudia and Andreas Leidel, Cologne